Landmine Marathon

-Landmine Marathon is an American death metal band from Phoenix, Arizona.
+Landmine Marathon was an American death metal band from Phoenix, Arizona.
 Formed in 2004, the band was signed to Prosthetic Records, with Deep Six Records exclusively releasing the vinyl versions of their albums.

 History

-Formation, "Demos” and "Wounded”(2005–2006)
+Formation, "Demos" and "Wounded"(2005–2006)

 Landmine Marathon was founded in Phoenix, Arizona late 2004 by Perry and Martinez, with founding members Mike Waldron, Eric Saylor, Mike Pohlmeier and Nick Ziska.
 Originally, Landmine Marathon took much of its songwriting influence from powerviolence and Scum era Napalm Death, with average song lengths under one minute.